seanpm2001/GitHub_Stats_A/Seasons/!Compilation/ConfirmEntry/Failure-Compilation/!OldVersions/README/English/USA/README.txt

 This file is a compilation of all failed workflow runs.
 It was proposed on 2023, May 23rd.

-For now, it only contains data for Season 1 to season 14, up to the 31st of 2023 August (as of 2023, Saturday, September 9th at 2:56 pm PST)
+For now, it only contains data for Season 1 to season 14, up to the 30th of 2023 September (as of 2023, Tuesday, October 3rd at 3:17 pm PST)

 Personal note: I am surprised by how many failures this workflow has had in its first 13 seasons.
 Season 13 significantly increased the number (by 11) in comparison to recent seasons.